Today I’m going to show you five proven ways for how to make money on LinkedIn.

 But instead of dropping a link to your products in the comments, you drop a signup link to your email list, either for them to get a lead magnet, or to join your newsletter.

-Once they’ve signed up, make sure you send them a welcome email, then at least weekly updates.
+Once they’ve signed up, make sure you send them a welcome email, and then at least weekly updates.
 I normally recommend a mix of helpful information content, with regular sales emails.

 Then, you can sell your products and services to them via the email list, safe in the knowledge that this list is totally under your control.

-Well there you have it – you now know how to make money on LinkedIn using five different strategies.
+There you have it – you now know how to make money on LinkedIn using five different strategies.

 But the first step is building your LinkedIn audience.

-That all starts with learning how to post on LinkedIn, so you can begin building your personal brand on the platform.
+That all starts with learning how to post on LinkedIn, so you can begin building your brand on the platform.

-THIS is the way you should be using LinkedIn in 2023 and beyond.
+THIS is the way you should be using LinkedIn in 2024 and beyond.

 So cast aside all your old thoughts of LinkedIn as a place simply for hosting a resume.

-It’s actually a powerful moneymaking machine!
+It’s a powerful money-making machine!